• Slide title

 What I Offer

-I visit primary and secondary schools to deliver workshops, assemblies and creative sessions on themes such as Reading and Nature and Reading and Empathy.
+I visit primary and secondary schools to deliver workshops, assemblies and creative sessions on reading and storytelling.

 Each session is interactive, inclusive, and can be tailored to your school’s needs — whether that’s a single class, a full-year group, or a library club.